Intercollegiate Horse Shows Association: Judging

-To qualify for IHSA Regionals (the first step toward qualifying for the oldest and largest annual collegiate riding championships in America, the IHSA National Championships), a rider must accumulate a certain number of points.
-Once a rider has qualified for IHSA Regionals in a division, they must compete the rest of the year in the next division.
-The one exception are Introductory and Beginner divisions.
-However, a rider is only allowed to remain in the Introductory or Beginner division for two years before moving up to the next division.

-IHSA Regional qualifiers then progress to IHSA Zone Championships, and Western Semi-Finals whose qualifiers then compete to represent their college or university at the IHSA National Championships.

 Competition

-With 400+ teams and more than 10,000 members, the IHSA divides the country into eight zones organized geographically.
+The IHSA divides the country into eight zones.
 Every zone is divided into regions, and each region ranges with approximately five to 15 collegiate teams.
 The teams within the region compete against each other in two to ten horse shows per year.

+An IHSA team organizes and hosts each show and invites other member colleges in its IHSA Region to compete.
+Competitors are not permitted to ride their own horses.
+IHSA show horses are provided by host stables or "donated" for the day from other teams, coaches, or area equestrian facilities.
+Each horse is warmed-up before classes begin by non-competing riders, while student competitors observe.
+Each rider is assigned a horse, through random selection, called the "draw" and partially through a matching of the horse's abilities with those needed for horses participating in certain classes.
+Riders are not permitted to warm up their assigned horse except at the walk.

 Each place (first through sixth) has an assigned point value that accumulates throughout the seasons.
-When riders acquire thirty-six (or twenty-eight for Open) points in their division, they qualify to compete in the Regional Finals competition.
-The top two riders in each class move on to compete in the Zone Finals and the top rider from Zones move on to Nationals.
-The high-point team (and in some zones, the top two teams) from each region also compete in Zones for the chance to represent their zone at the National Competition.
-At Nationals, both hunter seat and western teams come together to compete with teams from across the country.
+When riders acquire 36 (or 28 for Open) points in their division, they qualify to compete in the Regional Finals competition.
+The top two riders in each class move to the Zone Finals and the top riders from Zones move on to Nationals.
+The high-point team (and in some zones, the top two teams) from each region also compete in Zones for the National Competition.
+At Nationals, both Hunter Seat and Western teams compete.

+Once a rider has qualified for IHSA Regionals in a division, they must compete the rest of the year in the next division.
+The one exception are Introductory and Beginner divisions.
+A rider is only allowed to remain in the Introductory or Beginner division for two years before moving up to the next division.

+Zones

-Famous Alumni and Awards
+Alumni and awards

-IHSA has launched and nurtured the careers of some of America's greatest riders.
-Its USEF/Cacchione Cup stars include U.S. Olympic Show Jumping medalists Greg Best, Beezie Madden, and Peter Wylde, as well as U.S. Combined Training champion Mark Weissbecker, and 2012 star of the History Channel's "Full Metal Jousting," James H. Fairclough, II.
+Its USEF/Cacchione Cup stars include U.S. Olympic Show Jumping medalists Greg Best, Beezie Madden, Peter Wylde, and U.S. Combined Training champion Mark Weissbecker.

-The IHSA's founder, Robert E. Cacchione, has been recognized with the IHSA Lifetime Achievement Award, the USHJA Presidents Distinguished Service Award, 2011 US Equestrian/EQUUS Foundation Humanitarian Award, a Doctor of Humane Letters from Centenary College and the Zoetis/American Horse Publications Equine Industry Vision Award.
+The IHSA's founder, Robert E. Cacchione, was awarded the IHSA Lifetime Achievement Award, the USHJA Presidents Distinguished Service Award, the 2011 US Equestrian/EQUUS Foundation Humanitarian Award, a Doctor of Humane Letters from Centenary College and the Zoetis/American Horse Publications Equine Industry Vision Award.

-The IHSA official Facebook Page was recognized by the Equestrian Social Media Awards as a finalist and for the FEI Solidarity Award for best use of social media by a grassroots organization.
+The IHSA official Facebook Page was recognized by the Equestrian Social Media Awards as a finalist and for the FEI Solidarity Award.